pavel-mironchik/fastai/README.md

 - The agent loads the latest brief (or a path you provide), reads `.fastai/conventions/*.md`, inspects any referenced code files, and writes an actionable, checkbox-style plan into `plan.md`.
 - It validates that the brief exists, confirms before overwriting an existing plan, and asks targeted follow-up questions to close gaps.
+- Plan files always live beside their briefs.
+The command automatically writes `.fastai/features/{NNN_slug}/plan.md` and reuses that same file when you rerun the command.
 - When done, it tells you exactly where the finished `plan.md` lives.
-- **Gemini CLI invocation:** `/fastai-create-plan .fastai/features/005_payments/brief.md` (just pass the path; no `KEY=value`).
-If you omit the argument entirely, the command auto-detects the latest brief and only asks for a path if none exist.
+- **Gemini CLI invocation:** `/fastai-create-plan .fastai/features/005_payments/brief.md`.
+Passing the brief path pins the command to that feature; omit it entirely to auto-detect the latest brief and only get prompted when none exist.
 - **GPT Codex invocation:** `/fastai-create-plan BRIEF_PATH=.fastai/features/005_payments/brief.md`.
 Likewise, you can run `/fastai-create-plan` with no arguments—Codex will look up the newest brief and request a path if it can’t find one.

 #### Optional Step — `/fastai-preview-plan`